Slapper (Ayye): Music video

 The music video was released online at YouTube.
 It sees 'Oh in front of fluorescent coloured walls and white backgrounds in numerous outfits, most notably as a mermaid and a French maid.
 The video begins with 'Oh in front of a white background placing her hands around her hips before an assortment of further scenes are quickly previewed such as The Mermaid, The Black Outfit and The Green Head Wear.
 Before 'Oh starts to sing.
 From then no more new clips are shown before concluding on the white background.

-The video has received a positive response from Netizens with one calling it "Her best video" and others hailing it "my summer anthem", However the criticism came from the feel for a dance sequence.
+The video has received a positive response online with one calling it "Her best video" and others hailing it "my summer anthem", However the criticism came from the feel for a dance sequence.
 It currently has 100,000 hits; her highest viewed video yet and an estimated 90% approval from fans.